dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 * add commenting to posts (either an array or another model) / change both api and frontend to support this.
 * really at this point you can start modifying your blog to be whatever you want.
 Add in new fields to your posts.
 * add in search support.
 Here's an [article](https://www.compose.com/articles/full-text-search-with-mongodb-and-node-js/) that might help you get started.
-* later we'll introduce User and Authentication so don't implement those here though.
+* later we'll introduce User and Authentication so **do not** implement those here though.